NaoiseGaffney/BookRepository/README.md

 The design decisions cover the look-and-feel, typography, colour scheme, forms, buttons, navigation elements, tooltips and more.
 They put "lipstick-on-the-pig", in other words make the Book Repository application appealing to and easy-to-use for a user/reader.
 They make the functions come alive and provide information and interaction with the user/reader.

 ### Design Decisions Overview
-Flask-User uses Bootstrap-3 by defualt, a CSS Framework, I've opted for [Materialize 1.0.0](https://materializecss.com/) instead as it provides a clean, crisp look and is based on principles of Material Design.
+Flask-User uses Bootstrap-3 by default, a CSS Framework, I've opted for [Materialize 1.0.0](https://materializecss.com/) instead as it provides a clean, crisp look and is based on principles of Material Design.
 While there is a Flask extension called Flask-Materialize, it's based on a previous version of Materialize and doesn't offer the same stable features as a result, nor is it as flexible as using Materialize in this way.
 It also means that JavaScript is used to initialise the features, and doesn't rely on jQuery which improves performance, and jQuery doesn't need to be loaded.

 [Material Icons](https://material.io/resources/icons/?style=baseline) are used too, for their clean, crisp look.
 They work well together with the CSS Framework Materialize 1.0.0.

-The Forms and Fields follow the same look-and-feel consistenly across the Book Repository.
+The Forms and Fields follow the same look-and-feel consistently across the Book Repository.
 The base is Materialize 1.0.0, the icons used are Material Icons, each field has a descriptive label that moves out-of-the-way when the field is selected, and each icon has a hover-tooltip to explain the field's purpose.

 The colour scheme has changed over time to provide improved contrast and user feedback.
 As a general rule the main colours are blue darken-4 and white, used interchangeably to good effect.
 Teal lighten-1 is used for success messages and views, pink darken-1 is used for failure and delete, and charcoal is used for information.